 Ovarian cancer develops when cells in this area of the body divide and multiply in an uncontrolled way.

-Why ovarian cancer happens is not clear, but experts have identified some risk factors.
-They include:
+The cause of ovarian cancer is not clear, but experts have identified some risk factors that may contribute,

 Having a close relative with a history of ovarian or breast cancer increases a person’s chance of developing ovarian cancer themselves.